ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 *Human (Gaian) farmer*

-Cyrus lives with his elven wife (*name?*) and 8yo daughter Felicia on a farm not too far from Squamishport.
+Cyrus lives with his elven wife (*name?*) and 8yo daughter Felicia on a farm not too far from Squamusport.
 In session 1, Felicia's kidnapping was the inciting incident that got the party together.

 ### Hagbard Celine